Skip to content

 premium2-disk

-If you are using Cost-Optimised the following is displayed:
+• If you are using Rook-Ceph with Cost-Optimised, the following is displayed:

 Cost-Optimised uses rook-ceph storage type of managed.
 If you wish to change this please refer to the docs.